MaxHalford/StSICMR-Inference/README.md

 One of the flaws of genetic algorithms is their computational cost.
 The ``cython`` folder aims at speeding up some of the mathematics done in the ``model.py`` script (for example eigenvalues and diagonalization).
 For the moment I haven't done much work here (I want to learn how to do good C code) but I will be in the future.
 If ever you want to add some C code you can use [cprofilev](https://github.com/ymichael/cprofilev) to check what functions are taking the most time.
 Once you have added code to ``cythonized.pyx`` you can compile it to C code with ``compile.sh`` script, it's as easy as that.

+I haven't included the files from the virtual environment as there are too many.

 ## Contact

 If you have questions about the mathematics please send a mail to <willyrv@gmail.com>.